catseye/yoob.js/README.markdown

     An object implementing a push-down, first-in-first-out stack of values, optionally associated with a `<canvas>` on which it is depicted.

+*   `yoob.AST`

+    An AST (Abstract Syntax Tree) is a type identifier (String), an optional value (of any type), and an array of zero or more children ASTs.

 *   `yoob.Scanner`, in `yoob/scanner.js`

     A simple, inefficient lexical analyzer, parameterized with a table of regexps.
 Can also serve as a starting point for writing your own, less simple, inefficient lexical analyzer.

-PLANNED:

-*   `yoob.Parser`

-    A recursive-descent parser, using `yoob.Scanner`, intended to be copied and adapted for your specific needs.
-TODO: put these sort of classes in someplace other than `src/yoob`.  `eg` doesn't seem quite right, as that's for examples of *using* yoob.js.
-Maybe `src/yoob-starter`?

-*   `yoob.AST`
+*   `yoob.SexpParser`, in `yoob/sexp-parser.js`

-    An AST (Abstract Syntax Tree) is a type identifier (String), an optional value (of any type), and an array of zero or more children ASTs.
+    A simple recursive-descent parser which parses S-expressions.
+Uses `yoob.Scanner` to analyze the input string and `yoob.AST` to create the parsed version.
+Can also serve as a starting point for writing your own recursive-descent parser for some other, more complex language.

+### Planned ###

 *   `yoob.List`